pygame/pygame/docs/reST/ref/transform.rst

    the destination must be the same size as the size (width, height) passed in.
 Also the destination surface must be the same format.

+   .. versionchanged:: 2.1.4 internal scaling algorithm was replaced with a nearly
+      equivalent one that is 40% faster.
+Scale results will be just so slightly different.

    .. ## pygame.transform.scale ##

 .. function:: scale_by